mukanov8/data-vis-phone-habits/README.md

 ## User Habits Dashboard for SNS Marketers

-It is a simple dashboard for phone apps usage vizualization to help SNS marketers and professionals find out patterns in users’ phone usage habits
+A simple dashboard for phone apps usage vizualization to help SNS marketers and professionals find out patterns in users’ phone usage habits

 ## Project link